binki/require-semver/README.md

         $ npm install require-semver

-   This is necessary because the changed repository format’s shims rely on `require_semver`.
+   This is necessary because the changed repository format’s shims rely on `require-semver`.

 2. Fix your `node_modules` directory to use the changed repository format and place shims.
    This package provides the tool `require-semver-fixdir` to do that for you.